 Abidjan is the economic and former official capital of Cote D'Ivoire as well as the largest city.
 Abidjan is characterized by high industrialization and urbanization.
 Major industries include food processing, lumber, automobile manufacturing, and the manufacture of textiles, chemicals, and soap.
 Cote D'Ivoire is in Western Africa, bordering the North Atlantic Ocean, between Ghana and Liberia.
 Tropical along coast, semiarid in far north; three seasons - warm and dry (November to March), hot and dry (March to May), hot and wet (June to October).
 Mostly flat to undulating plains; mountains in northwest.
 The official language is French.
 It is also used as the main language in business.
 English is not widely spoken or understood.
 The main religions are Islam, Christianity, indigenous beliefs.
 The Ivorian economy is largely market based and depends heavily on the agricultural sector.
 Almost 70% of the Ivorian people are engaged in some form of agricultural activity.
+The security risk for expatriates in Cote d'Ivoire is high, but extreme in the Western border region.
+Risks include a general lack of state security, mercenaries, gunmen opposed to the state, and violence fuelled by ethnic or social tensions.
 The population in Abidjan is 6.2 Mil (2014 est.), while the inflation rate is 0.6% (2014 est.).

 Cost Of Living